-The all-time winningest coach in program history, Todd Kress has led Fairfield volleyball back to the top of the Metro Atlantic Athletic Conference.
-Following back-to-back MAAC Championship campaigns in 2015 and 2016, Kress owns a record of 162-73 at Fairfield and 396-268 in 21 seasons as a Division I head coach.
-2017 will be the fourth season of his second term on the Fairfield sidelines and his eighth campaign overall with the Stags.
+The all-time winningest coach in program history, Todd Kress had led Fairfield Volleyball for two of its most successful stretches.
+A six-time MAAC Champion and seven-time MAAC Coach of the Year (both conference records), Kress owns a record of 225-102 (.688) at Fairfield and 459-297 (.607) in 24 seasons as a Division I head coach.
+The fall of 2020 will mark the seventh season of his second term on the Fairfield sidelines and his 11th campaign overall with the Stags.

-Kress, who is Fairfield’s all-time leader in wins (162) and matches coached (235), also ranks second in program history with a .689 winning percentage.
-He was the youngest coach in NCAA history to reach 200 career wins when he attained the milestone as head coach at Florida State in 2004 and has also led the volleyball programs at Northern Illinois University and the University at Buffalo.
+Kress, who is Fairfield’s all-time leader in wins (225) and matches coached (327), also ranks second in program history with a .688 winning percentage.
+He has also led the volleyball programs at Northern Illinois University, Florida State University and the University at Buffalo.

 The 2016 Stags were just the second team to ever finish 18-0 in the MAAC regular season and the first to cap that feat by winning the MAAC Championship.
 That 20-match run through the conference was a part of a 22-match winning streak – the longest streak in the nation during the 2016 season.
-Fairfield’s season ended at No. 15 Michigan State in the NCAA Championship First Round with a record of 28-6.
-The conference crown was Fairfield’s ninth MAAC Championship (his fourth) and 16th regular season title (his fifth) since 1996.
-For his efforts this fall, Kress was named MAAC Coach of the Year for a conference-record fifth time and also took home ECAC Coach of the Year honors.
+Fairfield’s season ended at #15 Michigan State in the NCAA Championship First Round with a record of 28-6.

 Kress’ second stint at Fairfield marks a return to his first head coaching stop.
-The 1992 graduate of the University of Cincinnati took the reins of Fairfield volleyball from 1995-98 and led the Stags to one of the most successful four-year stretches in program history.
+Kress took the reins of Fairfield volleyball from 1995-98 and led the Stags to one of the most successful four-year stretches in program history.

 After an 11-21 season to begin his tenure in 1995, Kress guided the Stags to a 23-12 mark and a MAAC regular season championship in 1996.
 The turnaround did not go unnoticed, as Kress was recognized by his peers as the MAAC Coach of the Year.
 He would earn the honor again in both 1997 and 1998 after leading the Stags to the first two MAAC Championships and NCAA postseason appearances in program history.
 Fairfield went unbeaten (9-0) in MAAC play in both campaigns.